 Q: Is my case confidential?
 I’m scared that the police or immigration authorities will find me if I go to your law office.

 A: We take our duty of confidentiality very seriously.
-You will automatically be granted confidentiality upon your contacting our firm.
-All attorneys and staff members are instructed on making sure our client’s identity, history and other important information is protected.
+You will automatically be granted confidentiality upon contacting our firm.
+All immigration attorneys and staff members are dedicated to making sure our client’s identity, history and other important information is protected.
 The professional rules of conduct pertain to all persons working for the law firm.
-We require all clients who wish to have other people be informed of their case complete a waiver of confidentiality.
+We require all clients who wish to have other people informed of their case to complete a waiver of confidentiality.
 We will not reveal anything about you to law enforcement or immigration authorities unless instructed as part of your case or required by the rules of professional conduct.

 Q: Will you visit my loved one in jail?

 A: We will visit you or your loved one in an Iowa jail or detention facility; however, there will be a charge for the time.
 The minimum jail visit takes two hours of attorney time.
 If you are seeking a more economical alternative, schedule a telephone appointment for your loved one.
 Jails in Iowa will allow the person detained to call our office to speak with an attorney.
 However they require you purchase a calling card at the jail in advance.
 We also have a toll free number 855-5BARTEN.

 A: We accept MasterCard and Visa for attorney fees by telephone or in person.